holly-cummins/holly-cummins.github.io/content/posts/2026-04-30--were-gonna-build-a-benchmark/index.md

 I was inspired by Dylan Beattie's ["We're Gonna Build a Framework"](https://dylanbeattie.net/songs/framework.html) (go watch it, it's so good!) to make a song called "We're Gonna Build a Benchmark".
-(Dylan was of course, himself, riffing on Billy Joel's "we Didn't Start the Fire," but I think I've listened to Dylan's version more than Billy Joel's, so Dylan's are the lyrics I hear in my head.)
+(Dylan was of course, himself, riffing on Billy Joel's "We Didn't Start the Fire," but I think I've listened to Dylan's version more than Billy Joel's, so Dylan's are the lyrics I hear in my head.)
 Sadly, I lack Dylan's musical talent, so I had to use Suno for the music production.
-I's not all cheating, because I wrote the lyrics myself.
+It's not all cheating, because I wrote the lyrics myself.

 The rendered song is [here, on Suno](https://suno.com/s/1rXurHspQYwYlest_).